 Wheat Pre-breeding LOLA /Wheat Improvement Strategic Programme/ consortium at Nottingham

-The WISP consortium is a BBSRC funded collaborative programme bringing together experts in wheat genetics and breeding from five institutions.
-WISP is a comprehensive pre-breeding programme - the first of its kind in over 20 years - aiming to guarantee the sustainability of wheat production against the background of growing global population and changing environment.
+The DFW consortium is a BBSRC funded collaborative programme bringing together experts in wheat genetics and breeding from five institutions.
+DFW is a comprehensive pre-breeding programme - the first of its kind in over 20 years - aiming to guarantee the sustainability of wheat production against the background of growing global population and changing environment.

 Specific goals of the project are to: